Kelty Journey PerfectFit Review

 Ease of Use

-The PerfectFit is also easier to use than the pack it replaces earning a 7 of 10 for ease of use.
+The PerfectFit is also easier to use than the pack it replaces and much of the competition.

 Adjustment of the shoulder straps move smoothly, and the buckles work well with on-the-go adjustability.
 The torso strap is adjustable when the pack is on, and the waistband is also smooth with a clasp you can operate with one hand in a forward pull motion that requires less effort than back pul designs.